TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 % like linewidth
 % 10.
 SelectedEvents: 1 x 2 double holding events user seleted, i.e. [1,10]
 % for events 1 to 10
+% 11.
+DataToExtractFrom: char, either 'Raw Data' or 'Preprocessed Data' to
+% designate from which dataset component event related data was extracted
+% from
 % Outputs:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in
 % case user wants to export them.
 See below to see which fields and data